Think-Again-Coder/Event-Planner-Group-Project/README.md

 ## Introduction:

-This application was built to help business events planners easily create a business event.
-It gives the user the ability to confirm the main details like Location, Food Catering, and the recommended Clothing and accessories for guests.
+This application was built to help event planners for small to medium sized companies easily create a business event.
+It gives the user the ability to confirm the main details of their event like, the Location, food catering, weather for the event, recommended clothing and accessories for guests.
 The user is given a map for the area and a current weather outlook.
-After taking into account a few user inputs, the app will create an event outline.
+After taking into account the user inputs, the app will create an event outline and store it for future reference and potential updates.

 ## Highlights:

 The event planner was built using the Bulma CSS framework and a variety of API's.
+The Open Weather API was utilized to update realtime weather for the event created by the user.
+The Arcgis and OpenLayers API worked together to give the user a map of the location for the event.
+The last two API's
 #
 ### The following API's:
 1. OpenWeather API
 2. Arcgis Location API
+3. OpenLayers API
-3. Google Fonts API
+4. Google Fonts API
-4. Moment API
+5. Moment API

 ### Images here: [Website Screenshots](https:).